mikaelweill/ChatGenius/did.md

 # D-ID Integration Planning

 ## Overview
-Integration of D-ID's animation API as a simple enhancement to our robust message system.
-Leveraging our existing file handling, TTS, and attachment infrastructure, we only need to add the D-ID API integration layer.
+Integration of D-ID's animation API as an enhancement to our AI responses.
+When a user sends an `/ai_weillmikael` command with an image, we'll:
+1. Generate the AI response and TTS audio (using existing flow)
+2. Use the provided image + generated audio to create an animated video
+3. Fall back to standard TTS if no image or if D-ID fails

 ## Current System Integration Points
 - OpenAI GPT-4 for response generation